Ultimate Custom Home Buyers Guide:

 Choosing a builder

-Why did you choose this builder?
+- Why did you choose this builder?

-Did they treat you with respect?
+- Were you treated with respect?

-Is there anything they got wrong?
+- Is there anything they got wrong?

-Would you build with them again?
+- Would you work with them again?

 Cost-Plus or Fixed Price